Developing the First SLE Risk Prediction Model Based on Known Factors

 Woman sitting on couch touching left shoulder in discomfort, joint pain from lupus SLE concept

 Systemic lupus erythematosus (SLE) is a chronic, multisystem autoimmune disease that predominantly affects women.
-Early treatment may forestall disease activity, improve symptom management, and prevent joint and organ damage.
-As such, identifying those at high risk of developing SLE could significantly enhance patient outcomes.
+Early treatment improves symptom management and prevents joint and organ damage.
+Thus, identifying those at high risk of developing SLE could significantly enhance patient outcomes.

 Although several genetic and environmental risk factors for SLE have been established, there are no accurate risk prediction models.
 It’s a topic that has bewildered rheumatologist Karen Costenbader, MD, MPH, director of the Lupus Program at Brigham and Women’s Hospital, since medical school.

-“Why do some people get this strange autoimmune disease, while others don’t?” she says.
-“We know that genetics are somewhat predictive, but there are many other risk factors that subtly or not so subtly affect your risk of developing lupus or a related autoimmune disease during your lifetime.”
+“Why do some people get this complex autoimmune disease, while others do not?” she says.
+“We know that genetics are somewhat predictive, but there are many other risk factors that subtly or not so subtly affect one’s risk of developing lupus or a related autoimmune disease over a lifetime.”

 Genetics Are Only Part of the Story